-From the results in Sections 4.2 and 4.5, we conclude that CarbonCast is a better system for multi-day forecasts.
-Additionally, CarbonCast's flexibility gives practitioners the option to use CarbonCast along with approaches like DACF [11].
-Both approaches can be run in parallel, and DACF [11] can be used for shorter forecasting periods, while CarbonCast can replace DACF [11] as its performance starts to degrade.
-For example, carbon optimization decisions for 0 - 24 hours can be based on DACF [11] forecasts, with following hours' forecasts coming from CarbonCast.
+From the results in Sections 4.2 and 4.6, we conclude that CarbonCast is a better system for multi-day forecasts than the current state-of-the-art.
+Additionally, CarbonCast's flexibility gives practitioners the option to use CarbonCast along with approaches like DACF [12].
+Both approaches can be run in parallel, and DACF [12] can be used for shorter forecasting periods, while CarbonCast can replace DACF [12] as its performance starts to degrade.
+For example, carbon optimization decisions for 0 - 24 hours can be based on DACF [12] forecasts, with the following hours' forecasts coming from CarbonCast.
 Another benefit of CarbonCast's hierarchical approach is that if some source production forecast is highly erroneous and degrades the overall performance, it can be removed since there are other features that can compensate for the removed input, which increases robustness.